 With the introduction of Janssen, the line between open source and Gluu becomes more clear.
-Gluu Server 5 will be introduced in the first quarter of 2021.
+Gluu Flex will be introduced in the first quarter of 2022.
 This gives us an opportunity to do something we’ve been trying to do for many years: move to an open core business model, where a vendor adds value on top of an open source software distribution.
-Gluu Server 5 will be the first Gluu distribution to feature the Janssen Auth-Server as the core security engine.
+Gluu Flex will be the first Gluu distribution to feature the Janssen Auth-Server as the core security engine.
 It will also feature a new and improved admin web interface.
 The Gluu management team believes that licensing this new distribution will greatly improve monetization, which will result in more budget for open source research and development.
-We will continue to patch Gluu Server 4.2.x until it’s end-of-life in December 2022.
+We will continue to patch Gluu Server 4.x until December 31, 2027.

-Some current or future Gluu customers may not want to move to the commercially licensed Gluu Server 5.
+Some current or future Gluu customers may not want to move to Gluu Flex.
 They may want to stick with the freedom afforded by the permissive license of an open source distribution.
 The good news is that Gluu has got your back.
-We will continue to offer a VIP support package (for the Janssen distribution) so you can open private issues in our support forums, get an SLA on the response to support issues (e.g. one hour for severity one), communicate on our Rocket chat channels, and schedule ad hoc Zoom calls.
+We will continue to offer a VIP support package so you can open private issues in our support forums, get an SLA on the response to support issues (e.g. one hour for severity one), communicate on our Rocket chat channels, and schedule ad hoc Zoom calls.

 Here at Gluu we are grateful to the Linux Foundation for helping us to launch Janssen.
 It’s been a lot of work!
 I truly believe that by making the software more open, we’ll both have a more positive impact in the world, and that we’ll achieve Gluu’s growth objectives.
 If you want to join the project, start by checking out the project homepage at https://jans.io.